Improved Performances and Motivation in Intelligent Tutoring Systems: Combining Machine Learning and Learner Choice: Materials and Methods

 \subsubsection{Participants}

 Teachers from 11 primary schools with 2nd grade classes signed up to participate in the Kidlearn program in Nouvelle-Aquitaine, the South-West region of France.
 Additionally, we collected the consent from each participant and their parents.
 To assign each student to one of the 4 experimental conditions, randomization was conducted at the classroom level in order to avoid contamination effects.

 Although 414 students took the pre-intervention assessment, data from 147 students were excluded from the analysis as they did not complete all the sessions of the experimental protocol (Kidlearn session and/or post-test assessment).
 In addition, to ensure balance across conditions ex ante, we performed a pseudo-randomized selecting procedure at student level via a computer algorithm.
 In particular, children were first partitioned into strata according to the following variables: the gender (girl or boy), the child age (7 or 8 years old) and pre-assessment calculation score.
 Then, within each stratum, children were randomly assigned to a condition.

 The final sample includes 265 children in 24 classes in 11 schools with 62 children for Predef, 59 children for PCO, 76 children for ZPDES and 68 children for ZCO condition.
-The background characteristics of the students in terms of demographic and school-related dimensions are summarized in table~\ref{tab:fraq_stats} in appendix.
+The background characteristics of the students in terms of demographic and school-related dimensions are summarized in table~\ref{tab:fraq_stats} in \ref{sec:appendIndCharac}.